 Congratulations, you’re ready to attract some fantastic clients to your accounting practice.
 Now what?
 You clearly understand the benefits of your business.
 Educating others can be tricky.
 Saying exactly what you mean feels difficult.
 Instead of winging it, create a client attraction messaging formula.
 Not only do potential clients need to know what you do, they need to know why your service benefits them.

 We’ve talked about communicating your value in other posts, but we’ll say it again, speak directly to your target market.
 Do everything you can to determine your ideal client.
 Then gear your messaging toward that person.
 You want to avoid any situation where the messaging doesn’t match the market.
 When that happens, the people you’re reaching won’t see the value of what you do or feel the need to do business with you.

 Are you confused about where to start regarding an ideal client?
 Then check out our post on attracting new clients where there’s more tips about that!
 Now that you know your target audience, let’s attract those people with clear, highly attractive messaging.

 Benefits vs. Features

 Benefits and features are the same, right?
 Not so fast.
 They possess subtle, but important, differences.
 A feature is a static point about your product or service – something like account reconciliation or tax consulting included.

 A benefit details how the features will improve your client’s life.
-Features answer questions like “why does 24-hour customer service matter” and “how will three consulting hours benefit me?”
+Features answer questions like why does accounting reconciliation matter and how will tax consulting benefit me?
 With client attraction messaging, always emphasize how your client benefits from your services.
 Benefits explain how your accounting services makes their job easier.

 The Features and Benefits Format